“The wonder of Nature is the treasure of America.”

 These words opened US President Lyndon Johnson’s message to the 89th Congress’ first session in February 1965, announcing the passage of the Wilderness Act.
 Signed a few months before, the act created the National Wilderness Preservation System and designated federal lands across the nation as wild areas to be protected from human incursion.
 It defined wilderness as “an area where earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 Johnson’s capitalized “Nature” evokes the sublime, mystical meaning attached to wilderness when the act came into being, a meaning rooted deeply in a culture of conservationist and preservationist rhetoric spanning back to the 1800s.
 The act remains crucial for the continued protection of so-called wild areas in the US, yet cultural interpretations of wilderness have also adjusted to modern times.
 What has been the lasting impact of the Wilderness Act?
 How has the meaning of wilderness changed over the years?
 Would we still define nature with a capital ‘N’ as President Johnson did?

-Wilderness and its history
+Wilderness and Its History

 Lyndon Johnson was not the first President to be interested in saving America’s wilderness.
 Famously, Theodore Roosevelt was a naturalist and pioneer of the conservationist movement, creating a lasting legacy of federally protected natural resources.
 The notion of protecting wilderness became a federal-level practice in the era of Roosevelt’s presidency (1901-1909) with the formation of the US Forest Service, multiple National Parks, and the Antiquities Act (creating the new classification of National Monuments), which laid the foundation for future, more integrated federal systems of nature protection.